This page was last updated on 13 April 2022.

 The Board fully supports the underlying principles of corporate governance contained in the Corporate Governance Code (“the Code”) and the Board has adopted the revised QCA Code, released in April 2018.

-A revised QCA Code was released in April 2018.
-The Board has reviewed the revised Code and approved its adoption.
-The responsibility for ensuring compliance and accurate reporting of Corporate Governance resides with the Audit and Risk Committee (“the Committee”).
-Corporate Governance will be continually monitored and reviewed formally by the Committee annually, following publication of the report and accounts each year.
+The responsibility for ensuring compliance and accurate reporting of corporate governance resides with the Audit and Risk Committee (“the Committee”).
+Corporate governance will be continually monitored and reviewed formally by the Committee annually, following publication of the report and accounts each year.

 Compliance with each of the ten principles set out in the revised QCA Code is summarised below: